nmetens/nba-database/README.md

 16) How long has LeBron James been in the NBA?
 	- How many minutes has he played?
 	- How many total points?
-	- What is is career ppg?
+	- What is career PPG?
-	- Calculate the total points given the total seasons and the avg career ppg.
+	- Calculate the total points given the total seasons and the average career PPG.
 17) What was the best regular season record, and what were the stats?
-18) What is the worst regular season record, and what were the stats for that team?
+18) What is the worst regular-season record, and what were the stats for that team?
 19) Which team has the most MVPS?
 And who is the head Coach?
 20) How many more 30 PPG seasons does James Harden have over Stephen Curry?
 21) What was the season with the lowest PPG and still won MVP?
-What about the highes?
+What about the highest?
-	- And what was the record, and age of the player?
+	- And what was the record and age of the player?
 22) Which coach has the highest winning percentage in 2024-25?
-23) What is the 2023-24 mvps home ppg vs away ppg?
+23) Who are the 2023-24 MVPs' home ppg vs away ppg?

 ## Updates